DARPA-ASKEM/terarium/README.md

 * HMI Server - 3000
 * Model Service - 3010
 * Data Service - 3020
+* RabbitMQ - 5672

+## Using Rabbit MQ:
+When sending and recieving messages we should use utf-8 format rather than byte[] for Quarkus deserialization.

 ## Packaging and running the client